by Stan Pottinger

 Winning cases where a woman’s account of her assault and her human dignity are routinely dismissed—even by the press—requires evidence, and yet, because sexual assault typically occurs in private, evidence can be hard to find.

-For years, rumors and press reports claimed that Jeffrey Epstein secretly videotaped his rich and powerful friends in the act of assaulting female victims.
+For years, press reports claimed that Jeffrey Epstein secretly videotaped his rich and powerful friends in the act of assaulting female victims.
 Such evidence—if it exists, could be acquired, and could be proven to be forensically sound—would constitute a monumental step forward in proving our clients’ claims and obtaining for them a measure of long-overdue justice.

 On Sunday, December 1, 2019, The New York Times published an article titled “The Hot List” about a mysterious source who claimed to have such videotape evidence, including Jeffrey Epstein and his cohorts having sex with non-consenting women, some of whom were under age.
 This source, a man who refused to use his true name but called himself Patrick Kessler, told me and a colleague in another law firm that he would provide us with this evidence to support our clients’ cases against the Epstein estate.
 (Epstein had died not long before Kessler contacted us.)